solaresjuan98/solaresjuan98/README.md

 ## Hi there 👋

-My name is Juan, I'm a Science and Systems engineering student and Web Developer from Guatemala.
+My name is Juan, I'm a Science and Systems engineering student and GCP DevOps Engineer from Guatemala.
 I enjoy to learn new technologies and keep learning new things every day.

 <!-- - 🔭 I’m currently studying on ... ---->